Activity Based Costing (ABC)

-Implementation in an Organization:
+Implementation in an Organization

-When it comes to implementing activity based costing in an organization, commitment of senior management is a must.
+When it comes to implementing activity-based costing in an organization, commitment of senior management is a must.
 Activity-based costing requires visionary leadership that should sustain long-term.
 Therefore, it is required that the senior management has comprehensive awareness of how activity-based costing works and management's interaction points with the process.

 Before implementing activity-based costing for the entire organization, it is always a great idea to do a pilot run.
 The best candidate for this pilot run is the department that suffers from profit making deficiencies.

 Although one might take it as risky, such departments may stand an opportunity to succeed when managed with activity-based costing.
-Lastly, this would give the organization a measurable illustration of activity-based costing and it's success.
-In case, if no cost saving occurs after the pilot study is implemented, it is most likely that the model has not been properly implemented or the model does not suit for the department or company as a whole.
+Lastly, this would give the organization a measurable illustration of activity-based costing and its success.
+In case, if no cost saving occurs after the pilot study is implemented, it is most likely that the model has not been properly implemented or the model does not suit the department or company as a whole.

-Having a Core Team is Important:
+Having a Core Team is Important

 If an organization is planning to impalement activity-based costing, commissioning a core team is of great advantage.
 If the organization is small in scale, a team can be commissioned with the help of volunteers, who will contribute their time on part-time basis.
 This team is responsible for identifying and assessing the activities that should be revised in order to optimize the product or service.